 After almost a decade in university IT and tech sales, Abby Carrales took a two-year break to care for her three children.
-After deciding to return to work, she spent two years intensely interviewing and networking at tech companies all over the Bay Area before getting a returnship in security compliance at Cloudflare, where she now works as a Security Compliance Specialist.
+After deciding to return to work, she spent two years intensely interviewing and networking at tech companies all over the Bay Area before getting a returnship in security compliance at Cloudflare, where she was then hired full-time as a Security Compliance Specialist.
 She talks to us about her return to work, fighting impostor syndrome, becoming a rockstar multitasker after having kids, and the importance of finding a supportive community.

 How many years of experience did you have before you took a career break?